 Women endure much when it comes to being a mom, the process of becoming one, and/or the shame of not being one.

-I always thought I would be a mom someday.
-I guess because I had a mom, and dad and siblings, I imagined that my life would be similar.
+I have a mom, a dad and siblings, and I imagined that my life would be similar.
 Ha!
 My life is ssooo not anywhere close to that!
 I don’t have kids, but I always thought I would.
-I may still have kids, but I am aware that my chances of giving birth have decreased significantly.
-I went through a process of letting go of the deeply engrained notion of being a mom.
+I may still have kids, but I am aware that my chances have decreased significantly.
+I went through a process of letting go of the deeply engrained notion of being a parent.
 That process involved a period of grieving and, in fact, I also had to re-envision my life all together.
-Friends would say, “Why don’t you just get a donor or adopt?”
+Friends would say, “Why don’t you just adopt?”
 I would reply, “Ha!
-I would not in my right mind willingly choose to be a single mom!
+I would not in my right mind willingly choose to be a single parent!
 I’ve seen how hard that is!”
-Now, before anyone out there begs to differ, I want to say, “To all you single mom’s out there, cheers!
+Now, before anyone out there begs to differ, I want to say, “To all you single parents out there, cheers!
 You are amazing!
 I don’t know how you do it, but you do.
 You are determined and loving.
 I applaud you.

 The one time in my life I may have actually had kids was about 11 years ago when I was married.
-My wife and I were asking questions to our OBGYN, looking into all the avenues of conception, cost, and even perusing the sperm banks (that’s the fun part).
+My wife and I were asking questions to our OBGYN, looking into all the avenues of conception.
 I remember getting so upset because “our love wasn’t enough” to get pregnant. (head shaking) Now I know…that statement is bullshit, but the feeling was real.
 I mean, seriously, how many kids in this world have come from spontaneous fucks that had nothing to do with love!?
 I digress…at any rate, it sucked that we would have to go through all that and pay an expectorant amount just to get pregnant…like having a kid isn’t expensive enough!
-What got me through was reminding myself that there are plenty of women who have to go through the same process even in a heterosexual relationship.
+What got me through was reminding myself that there are plenty of people who have to go through this same process no matter the type of relationship.
 That kept me sane and able to just be with the process.
 Cheers!
 To all those women who have gone through this process, you have much strength and perseverance.
 I applaud you.

-My wife and I never did had kids, and actually ended up getting a divorce- not from that though, it was actually more from the process of medical school and a long distance relationship- marriage killer.
+My wife and I never did have kids and actually ended up getting a divorce- not from that though, it was actually more from the process of medical school and a long distance relationship (marriage killer).
 For anyone who has been in a strenuous graduate program, you know what I’m talking about.
 To all the women who have endured and successfully navigated being a mom and having a demanding career, Cheers!
 You must be communicative, understanding souls who know about boundaries and follow-through.
 I applaud you.

-The ironic thing came a few years later when my ex-wife got married to a man and they started trying to have kids.
+The ironic thing came a few years later when my ex-wife remarried and they started trying to have kids.
 She called me up one day and explained how she was really struggling to get pregnant.
 She said they had to go the route of fertility drugs and acupuncture, but to no avail and were now considering in-vitro fertilization.
-I had to laugh because …well, you can imagine from what I said before, it had nothing to do with sexual orientation.
+I had to laugh because …well, you can imagine from what I said before, it had nothing to do with me, with us together.
 And it really wasn’t funny.
 To all the women who have been through this, Cheers!

 Life is and has been nothing I could have imagined.
 One thing I am incredibly grateful for are the many experiences I’ve had thus far.
 Through my journey I have heard stories and known intimately women who are moms, women who aspire to be moms, and the many women who have experienced deep loss, sorrow, & trauma in the process of trying to become one.
 Please don’t forget the women who have been shamed for not wanting to be a mom.